anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 3: Interactive Map Section

+**User Story:**
+As a user,
-**As a user, I want to view an interactive map of the United States so that I can see geographical performance data of my song.**
+I want to view an interactive map of the United States so that I can see geographical performance data of my song.

 **Acceptance Criteria:**